 To receive Honors credit, you must receive a grade of B or better in the class.
 While the course may count toward your degree if you receive a grade lower than B, it will not count toward the Honors notation.

 The Honors Contract is not a substitute for regular work.
 To receive Honors credit, the student must complete all regular coursework as well as the Honors contract and receive at least a B (not a B-) overall in the class.

-You will assign one grade at the end of the semester which will serve as both the honors grade and the grade for the course.
-You will determine the weight of the honors project in calculating the final grade.
+You will assign one grade at the end of the semester which will serve as both the Honors project grade and the grade for the course.
+You will determine the weight of the Honors project in calculating the final grade.

 For more information, contact Lisa Ruch.

 For my Honors contract in P105: Giving and Volunteering in America, I will conduct a philanthropic service-learning project.
 For this project, I will gather, inform, and lead a group of IUPUI student volunteers in the upcoming Walk to Defeat ALS.
 This event is run by The ALS Association to help raise funds to allow local chapters to sustain care services and support research.
 In conjunction with organizing the volunteers, I will organize a walk team.
 Goals for this project include: acquiring at least 20 volunteers, a 10 person walk team, and raising at least $500 to be donated to the ALS Association.
 To ensure this is a successful event and service opportunity, I will have an open dialogue with the Indiana ALS chapter.
 This includes making several trips to their office for sit down meetings and phone calls to ensure I am following their guidelines as I am the face of their organization at IUPUI.
 I will also be keeping a detailed journal of my daily activities as they relate to the process of setting up and running the philanthropic service-learning project and will write a final reflection of four pages drawing on concepts and material from the course.

 September 2: Formalize honors contract

 September 9: Design marketing materials including flyers, email communication, social media, and a marketing plan